topofocus/active-orient/README.md

 Note that the fetched Object is of type »Stocks« (ActiveOrient::Model::Stocks).

-The ActiveOrient-API documentation can be found here: https://github.com/orientechnologies/orientdb-docs/wiki/OrientDB-ActiveOrient and the ActiveModel-documentation is here: http://www.rubydoc.info/gems/activemodel
+The OrientDB-API documentation can be found here: https://github.com/orientechnologies/orientdb-docs/wiki/OrientDB-ActiveOrient and the ActiveModel-documentation is here: http://www.rubydoc.info/gems/activemodel